GenaGrig/genstar-fitness/README.md

 ![Desktop Sign Out Page image](/media/screenshots/desktop/sign-out-page-desktop.png) | ![Mobile Sign Out Page image ](/media/screenshots/mobile/sign-out-page-mobile-res.jpg) |

 Sign Out page is quite simple and contains only one button - "Sign Out".
 At this stage action can be reverted and user can go back to other pages without signing out.
 As a feature feature this page can be changed to modal with same functionality.

+### Future features

+Some features where mentioned directly in page description, but lets summarize them in this section:

+* Membership.
+Membership role will affect booking opportunities, as some membership roles contains exclusive offers
+* Membership.
+Workouts can be booked only by fitness club members (now it can do everyone, who has an active account) or those who have free pass or onetime payment (requires payment system on a website)

 # Technologies Used